tfriman/emacs-salesforce-task-capture/readme.md

 ### Select opportunity to be used (Optional)

-Same search procedure as with accounts.
-This information is not mandatory though, if left out, task will be attached to the account.
+This information is not mandatory though, if left out, task will be attached to count.

 ### Select contact (Optional)